ShockWawe1000/Dark-Project-DPO87-drivers-for-Signal-RGB/README.md

+# Which plugin to use?
+IMPORTANT!!!
+ALL
+Use the Dark Project DPO87 PERFORMANCE plugin so you can ACTUALLY USE YOUR KEYBOARD!
+It will be choppy and clunky but it works.
+The other one works in real time but yout keyboard will stick keys and miss imputs since the board will be overloaded with information

 # SignalRGB Custom Plugin Placement Guide

 To add custom plugins for **SignalRGB**, you need to place your plugin files in the appropriate directory.